open-neuroscience/ERM2023/index.markdown

 <p style='text-align: justify;'>
-However, replicating open source devices could be time consuming or sometimes requires a specific set of skills to implement despite a clear open documentation.
+However, replicating open source devices could be time consuming or even requires a specific set of skills to implement despite clear open documentation.
 Open Source companies then offer consulting and manufacturing services for the installation and operation of these devices.
 </p>

 <p style='text-align: justify;'>
 At the Tuebingen meeting, we will present various open source hardware devices dedicated to visual neuroscience research and education:</p>

+<h4